2022–23 North Dakota Fighting Hawks men's ice hockey season: Season

 The defense held their own, allowing and average of less than 25 against per game but neither goaltender was able to take advantage.
 The team tried twice more to use Hellsten as the starter but he couldn't hold the job and the Hawks had to stick with DeRidder.
 Near the end of the season, however, DeRidder seemed to finally find his groove and began producing good efforts night after night.
 By going 4–0–2 over the final three weeks, including taking a weekend from St. Cloud State, the Fighting Hawks found themselves just outside the playoff picture.

 Entering the postseason, it was just possible, if unlikely, for North Dakota to earn an at-large bid without a conference championship.
 Those faint hopes were nearly extinguished when the UND offense could only muster a single goal against Omaha despite getting 41 shots on goal.
 The team rallied in the rematch to set up a deciding third game to keep their season alive.
 The Hawks got down twice in the game but scored the final 4 goals to run away with a win and advance to the semifinal.

 Entering championship weekend, North Dakota had risen up to 18 in the PairWise rankings.
-While it was an impressive feat after a rocky season, it meant that it was mathematically impossible for UND to earn an at-large bid.
+It was mathematically impossible for UND to earn an at-large bid.
 Any bonus they got from making the final would be lost by losing the championship game.
 With the Hawks knowing that they had to win it all to make the tournament, they fought hard against St. Cloud State, who had already punched their ticket.
 The defense did its job by stifling the Huskies' attack, allowing just 15 shots against in regulation.
 Their offense gave the Hawks two separate 1-goal leads but they were unable to hold onto either and the two teams finished the first 60 minutes tied at 2-all.
 St. Cloud cranked up the pressure in overtime, trying to get the winning goal straight away.
 DeRidder stopped 6 shots in the first 5 minutes but he was unable to prevent the 6th and Zach Okabe's marker ended the Hawks' season.